 The amount of public support was overwhelming, the streets were lined with well-wishers.
 It felt weird but good.
 Now it’s expected, but in those early days it was a big shock.

-Cyclist Jon-Allan Butterworth, 31, represented Great Britain at last two Paralympics – winning an incredible three silver medals in 2012 and gold in 2016.
-He was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling.
-But only a decade ago Jon-Allan didn’t even own a bike and hadn’t ridden since he was a child.
+Meet military Paralympian and injured ex-serviceman, Jon-Allan Butterworth MBE.
+He has represented Great Britain at two Paralympic Games with incredible results – winning three silver medals in 2012 and a gold medal in 2016.
+In 2017, he was awarded his MBE for services to cycling.
+Yet only a decade ago, Jon-Allan didn’t even own a bike and hadn’t ridden since he was a child.

-After leaving secondary school Jon-Allan joined the RAF in 2002.
-He served in Afghanistan in 2005 and Iraq in 2007 as a Weapons Technician.
-On 4 August 2007, he was involved in a rocket attack on Basra Air Station, Iraq.
-He was operated on by doctors in a field hospital, where they carried out an above-the-elbow amputation of his left arm.
+After leaving secondary school, Jon-Allan joined the RAF, serving in Afghanistan in 2005 and Iraq in 2007 as a Weapons Technician.
+On 4 August 2007 he was caught in a rocket attack on Basra Air Station, Iraq, losing part of his left arm.

-In August 2008, with support from Help for Heroes, Jon-Allan attended a Paralympic sports camp in San Diego.
-Already spotted at a Paralympic talent ID day in the UK, the British Cycling team decided to put him through his paces in the Velodrome and he was accepted onto the British Para-cycling Programme in January 2009.
+In August 2008, and with Help for Heroes’ support, Jon-Allan attended a Paralympic sports camp in San Diego to nurture his interest in Paralympic sport.
+Having already been identified as talented at a Paralympic talent ID Day in the UK, the British Cycling team then decided to put him through his paces in Newport Velodrome, on one of their more in-depth talent camps.
+He joined the development squad in 2009.

-Alongside his cycling career Jon-Allan starred in Channel 4's 2015 series of The Jump, where he finished sixth and became the first above-elbow amputee to do a skeleton run.
-He also took part in a celebrity driving challenge at the prestigious ‘Race of Champions’ 2015 event that was held in London’s Olympic stadium.
+Alongside his cycling career, Jon-Allan also starred in Channel 4's 2015 series of The Jump, where he finished sixth and became the first above-elbow amputee to do a skeleton run.
+He also took part in a celebrity driving challenge at the prestigious ‘Race of Champions’ 2015 event that was held at London’s Olympic stadium.

 “I’ve received support from Help for Heroes throughout my whole cycling career.
 Without the charity being there for me, it would have been unlikely that I would have done as well to date.
 I might not be here today, without that support – simple as that.